ahmad19999999999/school-management-system/README.md

-# 📚 School Management System
+# 📚 Fullstack School Management System

 A complete web application for managing school operations, including students, teachers, subjects, schedules, and attendance, with an intuitive admin dashboard.
 The backend is built with **Node.js + Express**, and the frontend with **React.js**.